Introduction: Why Improving Diet for Mental Health Matters

 Is it necessary to take supplements?

 While food is the best source of nutrients, supplements can help if you have deficiencies.
-Always consult with a healthcare professional first.
+Nevertheless, always consult with a healthcare professional first.

 Conclusion